A quick and all-inclusive guide on how to get around Athens by an Athenian. The pros and cons of using the metro, taxis, bikes, scooters, and cars.

 The golden rule is to stick to the metro -it’s by far the most reliable- and try to walk as much as possible.

-Every Option on How to Get Around Athens:
+Every Option for Getting Around Athens:

 Athens on Foot